irock194/WildfireMap/README.md

 ## How to run locally:

-Create a database in MySQL named wildfiremap.
-Create a table named wildfires under the wildfiremap schema.

 In order to start the java application, run the WildfireApplication class.
 This should boot up the Springboot.